stevenleo2018/305ass2/README.md

     After you opened the project, you will see the directory in the project clearly.

-    The way to find our data and important code
+    The way to find our data and important code has been shown below

    For game data